Planning a weekend road trip getaway in Perth and don’t know where to go?

 Settle In At A Caravan Park in Geraldton

-Here, you’ll have a chance to see the remnants of shipwrecks, swim, surf, enjoy the seafood and other cuisines, go on a scenic flight, fishing tour or explore this beautiful city by the coast.
+Here, you’ll have a chance to see the remnants of shipwrecks, swim, surf, enjoy seafood and other cuisines, go on a scenic flight, fishing tour or explore this beautiful city by the coast.
+It's one of the easiest and most enjoyable WA road trips you can take.

 Looking for additional things to do in Geraldton?